bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # local user &lt;string&gt; : user

-Returns the local user object specified name &lt;string&gt;.
+Returns the local user object specified by the name &lt;string&gt;.

 On Unix/Linux platform with Bigfix client version below 9.5, this returns only logged-on users.
 Since 9.5, this returns all local users, logged in or not.